pragmatista/CustomGPTs/GPTs/Image to Prompt Creator/README.md

 ### Advanced AI Assistant
 We can go beyond just getting a basic prompt by instructing an AI Assistant to do a more thorough analysis.
+It is still done in three easy steps but now we can more nuanced details that can give us more options and better chance of producing an image that is much closer to what we want.

-The goal is to analyze images to generate highly detailed, context-aware prompts tailored for creative and artistic reproduction.
+The goal is to instruct our AI Assistant to analyze images to generate highly detailed, context-aware prompts tailored for creative and artistic reproduction.

 By breaking down the image's composition, mood, and style, the AI Assistant can deliver nuanced prompts that capture its essence, making it easy to recreate or expand on the visual concept.